-Holy Cross Hospital is a not-for-profit entity that operates for one purpose: to further our healing ministry.
+Holy Cross Health is a not-for-profit entity that operates for one purpose: to further our healing ministry.
 We do this by:

 - Reinvesting our profits back into the communities we serve by improving healthcare services, buying new technologies, upgrading facilities, and making sure that care is available to everyone — regardless of their ability to pay.
 Profits are not distributed to shareholders, as they would be in the case of a for-profit hospital.